Book: Designing Child-Friendly High Density Neighbourhoods

 Transforming our cities for the health, wellbeing and happiness of children.

-100% of all profit from the sale of the books will be donated to Playground Ideas, a non-profit organization that supports anyone, anywhere to build a stimulating space for play using only local materials, tools, and skills.
+100% of profit from the sale of the physical books will be donated to Playground Ideas, a non-profit organization that supports anyone, anywhere to build a stimulating space for play using only local materials, tools, and skills.

 In 2020 Playground Ideas reached an amazing milestone, having impacted over 2 million children in 143 countries.
 With your help, by purchasing one of these books, we are hoping to raise enough money to impact another 1200 children!